 Message from the Chair

-The Ph.D. is a 54-unit research degree designed to develop scholars who are able to conduct original research and communicate the results of that research through their writing, teaching, and leadership.
-The Ed.D. is a 48-unit professional degree designed to develop educators and leaders who are able to apply their knowledge in order to improve educational practice, primarily at the institutional level.
+The M.S. is a 42-unit degree offered on the Azusa campus that takes two years of coursework and internships to complete, and is designed to equip students to become student affairs educators whose special interest is in college students and the environments that affect their development as persons and student-scholars.
+The Ph.D. is a 60-unit research degree, inclusive of dissertation, designed to develop scholars who are able to conduct original research and communicate the results of that research through their writing, teaching, and leadership.
+The Ed.D. is a 48-unit professional degree designed to develop educators and leaders who are able to apply their knowledge in order to improve higher education practice, primarily at the institutional level.

-As a community of disciples, the integration of faith and "the life of the mind" is an important distinctive that our program capitalizes on in our interactions with our students and in our classroom teaching.
+As a community of disciples, the integration of faith and learning is an important distinctive across our programs.
+Faculty weave their faith into their classroom teaching, their scholarship, and their interactions with students.
 We value the importance of being mentors to our students, walking alongside them as they develop professionally.

-The intensive cohort format of our program means that each entering student joins a community of professionals who are journeying together toward the highest level of scholarship and difference-making in the academy.
+The cohort model in all our programs means that each entering student joins a community of professionals who are journeying together toward the highest levels of scholarship and difference making in higher education.
 We are glad you are considering APU as the next step in advancing your career.
 Should you join us, we are confident that you will find a network of friends, colleagues, and mentors that will last a lifetime.

 Laurie Schreiner, Ph.D.

 Chair and Professor

 Department of Higher Education